High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

-That is, $g$ leaves the first $q_{c}$ components of its argument unchanged and thresholds the remaining $q_{b}$ components at zero.
-For the latent Gaussian construction in \eqref{eq:latent_model}, because only the \emph{sign} of each latent binary coordinate is observed, its scale is not identifiable.
-We therefore fix the residual variance of every binary latent component to be one; that is, we constrain $\sigma^{2}_{k}: = (\Omega^{-1})_{k,k} = 1$ for $k = q_{c+1}, \ldots, q.$
+That is, $g$ leaves the first $q_{c}$ components of its argument unchanged and thresholds the remaining $q_{b}$ components at zero, assuming $q=q_{c}+q_{b}$.
+Because only the \emph{sign} of each latent binary coordinate is observed, its scale is not identifiable.
+We therefore fix the residual variance of every binary latent component to be one; that is, we constrain $\sigma^{2}_{k}: = (\Omega^{-1})_{k,k} = 1$ for $k = q_{c}+1, \ldots, q.$